We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Each has several occurrences.

-As a comparison, this VS2 diamond only has crystals and feathers.
+As a comparison, this VS2 diamond only has small crystals, pinpoints, and naturals.

-Additionally, it’s likely each inclusion is smaller.
+Additionally, each inclusion is smaller.
 This lessens its overall effect on the diamond.

 There are exceptions to this rule.
-This one has:
+I’ve examined VS2 diamonds with:

-The reason it still received a VS2 grade, even though there are four types of inclusions, is because they aren’t as large as the ones in the I1 diamond and have less of an affect on its performance.
+The reason they still received a VS2 grade, even though there were four types of inclusions, is because they aren’t as large as the ones in the I1 diamond and have less of an affect on its performance.

-I recommend choosing a diamond with several minor inclusions, like pinpoints and needles, versus one with one or two large ones.
+I recommend choosing one with several minor inclusions, like pinpoints and needles, versus one with one or two large ones.

 The latter are more likely to be noticeable and impact its structure than several small ones.

-Diamonds with large inclusions can earn an I1 grade for this reason.
+Diamonds with large inclusions can earn an I1 grade for this reason, and its impact on performance would be noticeable.

 Buyers are willing to pay a higher price for VS2 diamonds compared to ones graded I1.